RocketD4n/rocket-data-logger/README.md

 To minimize SD card wear and optimize storage, data is only written to all three log files when the altitude changes by at least 1 meter.
 This ensures that critical flight data is captured while avoiding excessive writes during periods of minimal altitude change (e.g., before launch or after landing).

+The system creates several types of log files on the SD card:

+### 1. Telemetry Log Files

+- **Format**: CSV files with timestamped entries
+- **Filename Pattern**: `YYYYMMDD_HHMMSS.csv` (based on GPS time at startup)
+- **Contents**: All telemetry data including altitude, GPS coordinates, velocity, acceleration, temperature, and system status
+- **Each entry includes**:
+  - Timestamp
+  - Altitude (current and maximum)
+  - GPS coordinates
+  - Accelerometer-based velocity
+  - Barometer-based velocity
+  - Temperature
+  - Maximum G-force
+  - Battery status
+  - Launch state

+### 2. Calibration Log Files

+- **Format**: Text files with detailed calibration data
+- **Filename Pattern**: `YYYYMMDD_HHMMSS_cal.txt` (matching the telemetry log)
+- **Contents**:
+  - Raw accelerometer readings for all calibration samples
+  - Average values for each axis
+  - Calculated gravity vector
+  - Rocket axis orientation
+  - Tilt angle from vertical
+  - Bias values for each axis

+### 3. Receiver Log Files

+- **Format**: CSV files with receiver-side data
+- **Filename Pattern**: `RX_YYYYMMDD_HHMMSS.csv`
+- **Contents**: Signal quality metrics, packet statistics, and received telemetry

-Each log entry includes a timestamp from the receiver, allowing for accurate time-series analysis.
-The filenames include the rocket's name (or ID if unnamed) and the rocket's power-on date and time obtained from GPS, making it easy to organize data from multiple flights.
+Each log entry includes a timestamp, allowing for accurate time-series analysis.
+The filenames include the rocket's power-on date and time obtained from GPS, making it easy to organize data from multiple flights.

 ## Pin Configuration